dbcook/openrocket-database/README.md

 were located and acquired by Dave Bucher and David Lucas, who announced a relaunch of the company.
 At NARAM-58 they sold a small number of some FSI branded kits made from NOS parts with substitutions to enable use of 24mm motors.
-However, their website never went live for orders, and the passing of Dave Bucher in 2017 was a setback to the reboot attempt.
+However, their website never went live for orders, and the passing of Dave Bucher in 2017 effectively halted the reboot attempt.
 The 2017 website is gone, but Facebook posts resurfaced in 2018 with two new people identifying themselves only as "B.G." and "R.M." apparently joining Dave Lucas.
 The Facebook posts made it clear they planned only on bringing out a few new kits.